smeshko/project-rulebook-android/docs/sprint-artifacts/4-6-gallery-picker-alternative.md

 - Task 1: Added `selectedGalleryImageUri` to CameraUiState and corresponding ViewModel methods for gallery image selection.
 Tests pass.
 - Tasks 2-3, 5-7: Implemented GalleryButton composable with brutalist styling, photo picker using ActivityResultContracts.PickVisualMedia(), integrated into CameraScreen with proper callback handling.
 Gallery button positioned to the left of capture button.
+- Task 4: Added optional thumbnail feature - loads last photo from MediaStore and displays it on the gallery button using Coil.
+Falls back to gallery icon when no images available.

 ### File List